NickHackman/gbackup/README.md

 - [ ] Windows
 - [ ] BSD

-gbackup has minimal support for filesystems right now, but it's fairly trivial to implement.
+gbackup has minimal support for other operating systems right now, but it's fairly trivial to implement.

 In order to implement support for an operating system, it's required to implement the [`Device`](./device/device.go) interface and an alternative to `lsblk`.